Ethos (ETHOS) Price Up 0.6% This Week

-Ethos (CURRENCY:ETHOS) traded up 1.7% against the dollar during the twenty-four hour period ending at 11:00 AM E.T. on January 3rd.
-Ethos has a market capitalization of $2.65 million and $482,296.00 worth of Ethos was traded on exchanges in the last 24 hours.
-One Ethos token can now be bought for about $0.0272 or 0.00000361 BTC on major cryptocurrency exchanges.
-Over the last seven days, Ethos has traded up 0.6% against the dollar.
+Ethos (CURRENCY:ETHOS) traded up 1.7% against the US dollar during the 1-day period ending at 8:00 AM E.T. on January 4th.
+Ethos has a total market capitalization of $2.65 million and approximately $482,296.00 worth of Ethos was traded on exchanges in the last day.
+Over the last week, Ethos has traded 0.6% higher against the US dollar.
+One Ethos token can currently be bought for about $0.0272 or 0.00000361 BTC on cryptocurrency exchanges.

 - IOStoken (IOST) traded 0.3% lower against the dollar and now trades at $0.0396 or 0.00000526 BTC.